-Procedure-based coverage can be assessed by comparing what is collected in the DAD-HMDB and NACRS with what is collected in CJRR via the CJRR database and via the DAD Group 20.
-Compared with the reference population of interest, CJRR captured 74.3% of all hip and knee replacements in 2018-2019 (Table 1).
+CJRR coverage can be assessed by comparing what is collected in the DAD-HMDB and NACRS with what is collected in CJRR via the CJRR database and the DAD Group 20.
+Compared with the reference population of interest, CJRR captured 73.4% of all hip and knee replacements in 2019-2020 (Table 1).
+CIHI continues to collaborate with voluntary jurisdictions to further encourage mandated CJRR reporting to achieve the goal of capturing prosthesis data for more than 90% of all procedures.